scalikejdbc/scalikejdbc.github.io/source/documentation/transaction.html.md

 }
 ```

-When using autoCommitSession, every operation will be executed in auto-commit mode.
+When using `autoCommitSession`, an operation will be executed in auto-commit mode too.

 ```scala
 implicit val session = DB.autoCommitSession